sci-42ver/SICP_SDF/sicp_notes.md

 - > This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation
 - > We will exploit this capability in Section 3.5, when we generalize the sequence-processing paradigm to admit *infi-nite* sequences.
 - > Section 3.5.3, we’ll see how this approach generalizes to infinite sequences.
-- > Section 3.3.4 describes one such language.
+- ~~> Section 3.3.4 describes one such language.~~
 - ~~> Such a definition skirts a deep issue that we are not yet ready to address: the meaning of “sameness” in a programming language.
 We will return to this in Chapter 3 (Section 3.1.3).~~
-- > In Chapter 3 (Section 3.3.3) we will see how to implement these and other operations for manipulating tables.
+- ~~> In Chapter 3 (Section 3.3.3) we will see how to implement these and other operations for manipulating tables.~~
 - ~~> In Chapter 3 we will return to message passing, and we will see that it can be a powerful tool for structuring simulation programs.~~
-- > or that change data structures, as we will see in Section 3.3
+- ~~> or that change data structures, as we will see in Section 3.3~~ IMHO See ~~Figure 3.22, Figure 3.23 ~~ Exercise 3.25 where the tree depth will be changed, so "data structures" are "change"d.
 - ~~> substitution is no longer an adequate model of procedure application.
 (We will see why this is so in Section 3.1.3.)~~
 - ~~> develop a new model of *procedure ap-plication*.
 In Section 3.2 we will introduce such a model, together with an explanation of set! and local variables.~~
   See Figure 3.7~9 where 7 creates "local variables" and 8~9 do `set!`.